Experience America's best lakeside beaches.

 Lake Havasu State Park

 Lake Havasu and the sands of Lake Havasu State Park are much more than their famed “spring breakers” reputation (although it is still affectionately referred to as “Arizona’s Playground”).
 Here, visitors of all ages can enjoy more than 300 days of annual sunshine with a unique mix of calm waters and sandy beaches.
-There are gorgeous views of the rugged mountains beyond the sandy shores, and a range of lakeside adventures to encounter–from boating to jet skiing, paddle-boarding, dock fishing, and swimming.
-Those who want to stay on the actual beach itself without renting a houseboat can spend the night at Lake Havasu’s only beachfront resort, The Nautical Beachfront Resort which offers easy access to the blue-green waters with breathtaking views.
+There are gorgeous views of the rugged mountains beyond the sandy shores and a range of lakeside adventures to encounter–from boating to jet skiing, paddle boarding, dock fishing, and swimming.
+Those who want to stay on the actual beach itself without renting a houseboat can spend the night at Lake Havasu’s only beachfront resort, The Nautical Beachfront Resort, which offers easy access to the blue-green waters with breathtaking views, making this the best spring lake beach to visit during your break.

 The Shores of Lake Chelan